nelson-lang/nelson-thirdparty-win32/cmake/doc/cmake/html/_sources/guide/tutorial/index.rst.txt

 Now that we have made MathFunctions always be used, we will need to update the logic of that library.
-So, in ``MathFunctions/CMakeLists.txt`` we need to create a SqrtLibrary that will conditionally be built when ``USE_MYMATH`` is enabled.
+So, in ``MathFunctions/CMakeLists.txt`` we need to create a SqrtLibrary that will conditionally be built and installed when ``USE_MYMATH`` is enabled.
 Now, since this is a tutorial, we are going to explicitly require that SqrtLibrary is built statically.

 The end result is that ``MathFunctions/CMakeLists.txt`` should look like: